 Turnover is a staffing calculation used to determine the rate at which employees leave an organization within a specified amount of time.
-Looking at voluntary turnover compared to involuntary turnover can help employers hone in on where they need to focus their retention efforts.
+Looking at voluntary turnover compared to involuntary turnover can help employers hone in on where they need to focus their employee retention efforts.
 What is the difference between voluntary and involuntary turnover, and what do employers need to know about the two?

 What is the Difference Between Voluntary Turnover and Involuntary Turnover?

 Every organization will experience turnover in some capacity, but there are two different types of turnover that employers should monitor.
 These include:

 - Voluntary Turnover: Voluntary turnover is a type of employee departure when a team member leaves a role or organization on their own terms, either for a new position, to relocate to a different city, or for another reason.
 In many cases, voluntary turnover can be especially costly because the departures can be unexpected and result in unfinished projects that require other teammates to pitch in.

 - Involuntary Turnover: On the other hand, involuntary turnover is a type of employee departure where a team member is dismissed from a position within a company.
 This can be the result of many different factors, including poor performance, company cutbacks, company restructuring, a violation of company policies, and more.

 Calculating turnover can help HR professionals identify issues with a company’s culture, its recruiting and hiring processes, and other factors that impact staffing.
 The first step to improving the turnover rate is to identify exactly how often employees are leaving the company.
 This can be calculated using the following equation: